0chain/zboxcli/README.md

     sharders:
       - http://localhost:7171

-Note: This is also useful for the Mac OS users running local cluster and having trouble with docker internal IPs (block_worker return docker IPs in local)
+Note: This is helpful for the Mac OS users running local cluster and having trouble with docker internal IPs (block_worker return docker IPs in local)

-### Setup

-The zbox command line uses the ~/.zcn/config.yaml file at runtime to point to the network specified in that file.

-## Commands
+## Running zbox commands

 Note in this document, we will show only the commands, response will vary depending on your usage, so may not be provided in all places.